 The most important asset we have in safety is our workforce.
 There are far more of them than there are of us and no one understands the work, and often the hazards, better than they do.
 In addition, as workers are granted more involvement and control over safety practices, they are far more likely to defend and support them.
 Engaging workers in the safety effort is, therefore, a win-win.
 The company gets employees who feel like they are partners with a stake in the company’s success and the workers gain a sense of empowerment and pride of ownership in their work.

 So why are we wasting these valuable assets?
 Instead of taking advantage of worker knowledge and active assistance in making their jobs safer (and more efficient).
 Too many organizations still seem to believe that the essence of safety involves ever more patronizing attempts to control the actions of their careless and misbehaving workers.
-Not surprisingly, a recent Gallup poll.
-(2015) showed that only 32% of workers say they are engaged in their work.
+Not surprisingly, given the “Great Resignation” we find ourselves in, many workers say they are dissatisfied by the lack of engagement in their work.

-My experience has convinced me, however, that, given the right environment, employees will readily help find ways to improve how their work gets done – including how safely it gets done.
-You can’t train in, preach in, or enforce in engagement, however.
-You first must build trust and mutual respect with the workers by humbly listening to them and convincing them by your actions that their input is valuable, desired, and expected.
+My experience has convinced me, however, that given the right environment, employees will readily help find ways to improve how their work gets done–including how safely it gets done.
+You can’t train in, preach in, or enforce in engagement.
+You must first build trust and mutual respect with the workers by humbly listening to them and convincing them by your actions that their input is valuable, desired, and expected.
 Trust isn’t something that happens overnight, but it starts with demonstrating respect for the workforce and treating them as adults and as assets rather than liabilities needing modification.
 If employee involvement is really what you want, you’ll also need to give up some of your perceived control and share it with your employees.
 Assuming you are willing to give up some of that control, let’s look at some specific actions you can take to help your organization benefit from an engaged and more productive workforce.